Rodrick Kabwe

 Rodrick Kabwe (born 30 November 1992) is a Zambian professional footballer who plays as a midfielder for South African Premier Division club Sekhukhune United and the Zambia national football team.

 Career

 Club

 Kabwe began his career in Zambia with Kabwe Warriors in 2011, before subsequently moving to fellow Zambian Premier League team Zanaco three years later.
 During his time with Zanaco, he won the 2016 Zambian Premier League.
 On 22 December 2016, Kabwe signed for South African Premier Soccer League club Ajax Cape Town.
 He officially completed the move in January 2017.

+He was released by Sekhukhune United in the summer of 2023.
+He went on to Iraqi club Zakho SC.